Parametric Shape Optimization using the Support Function

 \section{Support function parametrization}

-In the following we recall some of the main properties of the support function, as well as the properties which will be used in order to implement numerically the constraints which interest us.
-We will refer to papers \cite{BHcw12},\cite{AGcwidth} and \cite{supportfSGJ} where more details can be found.
+This section recalls some of the main properties of the support function, as well as the properties which will be used in order to implement numerically the various constraints of interest in this work.
+The references \cite{BHcw12}, \cite{schneider}, \cite{AGcwidth} and \cite{supportfSGJ} contain more details about this subject.

 Let $B$ be a convex subset of $\Bbb{R}^d$.
 The support function of $B$ is defined on the unit sphere $\Bbb{S}^{d-1}$ by